- Organizations must manage their logistics effectively, to satisfy consumer requests and reach shipping goals.

 So, of course, while shipping is restricted to goods transportation, logistics could be used in hospitals to manage patients or pharmaceutical delivery to get medicines delivered.

 Abandoned carts are a huge problem for the shipping industry and the companies that sell online.

 50% of customers who add an item to their shopping cart will abandon it if the appropriate delivery options aren’t available.
 You’re losing a lot of potential business there!
 Many factors contribute to this problem—rising freight costs, disrupted supply chains, and expanding competition.

-Regardless of the cause, the solution remains the same: understand customer expectations and optimize your shipping process to run a successful business.
+Regardless of the cause, the solution remains the same: understand customer expectations and optimize your order processing and shipping logistics process to run a successful business.
 Here are steps to optimize your shipping process.